 Set up automatic cloud backup with OneDrive or Google Drive every time you plug in your drive to your PC.
 (Due to the limits on the storage capacity of these cloud storage services, it is recommended that you only use this method if you are not using much space on your external hard drive).

 Almost always, this issue arises because the user was attempting to use their hard drive to create a bootable media drive for Windows.
 Although you could use your main external drive, you will be at the risk of losing your data.
 Therefore, we recommend that you do not use this drive but instead an alternative one, such as a USB with 32GB of storage or more.
 This will prevent you from facing this error on your main external drive.

 We hope this article has shown you how you can undo the ESD-USB error, and recover your files from a device that has accidentally been converted to the ESD-USB format.
-Be sure to check out the AnyRecover tool!
+Download AnyRecover right now to save your files!